-Historic Downtown Mackinac includes The Richard & Jane Manoogian Mackinac Art Museum, the Biddle House, featuring the Mackinac Island Native American Museum, and Benjamin Blacksmith Shop.
-All open for the season at 10:00 a.m. on Friday, May 10.
+Historic Downtown Mackinac sites opening on May 10 include The Richard & Jane Manoogian Mackinac Art Museum, Biddle House, featuring the Mackinac Island Native American Museum, and Benjamin Blacksmith Shop.
+The other two buildings of Historic Downtown Mackinac, the American Fur Co.
+Store & Dr. Beaumont Museum and McGulpin House, will open June 1.

 The Richard & Jane Manoogian Mackinac Art Museum, located in Marquette Park in front of Fort Mackinac, will feature Mackinac Rocks!, a juried exhibition in the second floor changing gallery.
 From looking in wonder at the natural curiosity that is Arch Rock to skipping rocks at Windermere Point, to maybe enjoying some 'rock' at a local establishment or the fact that Mackinac Island is itself a large rock, it is safe to say that Mackinac Rocks!
-An art attendant will lead guided tours throughout the site, and daily "Kids' Time" crafts will take place.